-Selena Gomez And Nick Jonas Recalls Central Park Experience, Reveals Jonas Brothers’ Secret Romances
+Selena Gomez And Nick Jonas Recall Central Park Experience, Reveal Jonas Brothers’ Secret Romances

 But that’s not all.

 According to E!
-News, Selena Gomez’s statement made Nick Jonas reveal his brother, Joe’s, secret romance at the time with Taylor Swift.
+News, Selena Gomez’s statement made Nick Jonas reveal his brother Joe’s secret romance at the time with Taylor Swift.

 “So it ruined her Central Park experience, so her and Taylor Swift, who was dating my brother Joe—but we never confirmed it—walked 25 feet behind us as we walked through the park by ourselves.”